 • Border spacing: Leave 12 to 18 inches of bare floor between rug edges and walls to frame each zone

-Coordination without chaos: Use rugs that share a common element—similar color family, complementary patterns, or consistent style—while allowing each zone to have its own identity.
+Coordination without chaos: Use rugs that share a common element, such as a similar color family, complementary patterns, or consistent style, while allowing each zone to have its own identity.

 Implement Layered Lighting for Each Zone